 This tutorial will guide you through the steps to create and train the LSTM_SIMPLE based Recurrent Char-RNN as described by and inspired by adepierre .
-The LSTM_SIMPLE layer implements the recurrent learning without the use of an Unrolled Net and is therefore about 30% faster than the LSTM layer, albeit not as accurate.
+The LSTM_SIMPLE layer implements the recurrent learning without the use of an Unrolled Net and is therefore about 30% faster than the Caffe-based LSTM layer, albeit not as accurate.
+For fastest speeds, we highly recommend using the cuDNN LSTM layer instead of the LSTM_SIMPLE or Caffe-based LSTM layer.
+For more information on the cuDNN LSTM layer, please see the ‘Create and Train an LSTM based Recurrent Model on Shakespeare‘ tutorial.

 Step 1 – Create the Project